feldtsen/pointy-dit212/RAD.md

 The map contains different neutral elements, such as walls, spikes and traps, which can both be dangerous for the player, or cleverly used to aid the player in their mission.

-The goal of the player is to defeat all the elements, reach the map exit, or perform a specific task.
+The goal of the player is to defeat all the enemies, reach the map exit, or perform a specific task.
 The game contains multiple levels, and by defeating one level, the player can progress to the next.

 ## 1.1.
 Definitions, acronyms, and abbreviations
 - 2D - Two dimensional
 - Topdown game - A game that is viewed from above.
+- Projectile - Object fired by some entity towards some other entity.
+Can cause harm to the player or enemies.
+- Obstacle - Neutral object placed on the level.
+Some obstacles may hinder the movement of the player, enemies, and projectiles in the game, while others may cause harm towards the player or the enemies.
+- Ability - Can be used by the player or enemies to impact the flow of the game in some way.
+This can, for example, be by adding a projectile to the game, or by directly impacting the surrounding entities in some way.
+- Player - Entity controlled by the user of the Game.
+- Enemies - Opponents of the player.
+Will use their abilities to try to defeat the player.

 # 2. Requirements